zanestock3/project-phase-1/NOTES.md

 ### Random Beer Generator

-An open auth API which has a list of beer which I can pull to access them all, click function to see a different meme every time with the ability to like a beer and save it to your individual list.
+An open auth API which has a list of beer which I can pull to access them all, click function to see a different beer every time with the ability to like a beer and save it to your individual list.
 You can then access this list to purchase any of the beers that interested you.

 ### Features
 * Random Beer API